 Getting to know your neighbours and neighbourhood is another way to prevent crime.
-If you are all looking out for each other, it is less likely someone will be able take advantage of you.
+If you are all looking out for each other, it is less likely someone will be able to take advantage of you.

-This includes being aware of the cars that park regularly in the local area and knowing your neighbours’ routines.
+This includes being aware of the cars that park regularly in the local area and knowing your neighbors’ routines.
 Be on guard if you see unusual faces appearing regularly in the area without any obvious motive.
 Criminals often scout their territory weeks in advance.

 When Home Invasions Happen